cmcneile/churn-project/README.md

 Most data science projecst follow a standard pattern.

 * selection of the data set.
-There are
+There are some possible options below.
 * exploratory data visualisations
 * building the classifier for churn prediction.
 This includes tuning the hyperparameters of the classifier.
 If the classes are imbalanced, then spacialised techniques need